How Politics Increased the Cost of Healthcare in America

 While writing this book I realized that I have two points.
 One point is that healthcare costs are going up because government intervention has limited supply while encouraging demand and favored insurance, corporate hospitals, and drug companies over private citizens, this book.
 The second point is that healthcare costs are going up based on a false philosophy of science of life.
 I cover the second point in the companion book, The “Science” of Medicine and the Dollars It Generates.

 It is my hope that the two books will contribute to the debate about our healthcare system.
-I hope to help you think and apply the basic principles of economics to healthcare and application of statistics to healthcare.
+I hope to help you think and apply the basic principles of economics and application of statistics to healthcare.

 I encourage us to place removing the impediments to health ahead of corporate welfare, whether the corporation is an insurance company, corporate hospital, or pharmaceutical company.